Work has been completed on the construction of two engineered landfill cell projects for client Augean South Limited.

 Augean is the sector leader in modernising hazardous waste management practice providing sustainable, compliance-led waste management solutions for Britain’s more difficult to handle wastes.
 Augean has invested in high quality engineering solutions at its landfill sites in order to ensure the protection of human health and the environment.

-Founded in the 1950s and employing almost 350 people, Jones Bros is currently working on contracts in various sectors, including the construction of waste management facilities, highways, flood and marine defence and energy projects around the UK.
+Founded in the 1950s and employing almost 350 people, Jones Bros has grown rapidly in the last decade.
+It is currently working on contracts in various sectors including the construction of waste management facilities, highways, flood and marine defence and renewable energy projects around the UK.

 For the latest career opportunities at Jones Bros, take a look at our civil engineering careers.